by Debi Talbert

 The Bottom Line

 Most of us find it easier to identify our weaknesses than our strengths.
 However, each and every one of us possesses talents, skills, and positive personality traits.
-Get in touch with yours.
+Get in touch with yours to help cultivate a positive mindset.
 Know failure is part of the process; learn from it to promote future success.
 Confidence and growth result from accomplishments.
 Seek out individuals who began new careers later in life such as Bob from Bob Mills Natural Foods.
 Pay attention to the ways in which your thought process begins to change and to the experiences you become open to having.
 Enjoy the process as you cultivate your “can-do” mindset.

 Debi Talbert is a Certified Life Coach with The Life Coach School and This Naked Mind Institute.
 She coaches the 50 plus individual who is exhausted trying to figure out how to end their dysfunctional relationship with alcohol.
 She helps people who struggle to stop drinking, but do not accept the labels of “alcoholic” or “powerless”.